In a fish, gold skin color (G) is dominant to black skin color (g... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Dihybrid Cross

 In a fish, gold skin color (G) is dominant to black skin color (g) and split tail fin (S) is dominant to single tail fin (s).
-A breeder crosses a male fish having GgSs genotype with a female fish having ggSs genotype.
-Determine the expected phenotypic ratio of the progeny.
+Breeding between two fish of unknown genotypes results in the following phenotypic ratios in the progeny: 1/4 gold, split tail fin; 1/4 gold, single tail fin; 1/4 black, split tail fin, and 1/4 black, single tail fin.
+What are the genotypes of the two fish used for breeding?

 In a fish, gold skin color (G) is dominant to black skin color (g) and split tail fin (S) is dominant to single tail fin (s).
-A breeder crosses a male fish having GgSs genotype with a female fish having ggSs genotype.
-Determine the expected phenotypic ratio of the progeny.
+Breeding between two fish of unknown genotypes results in the following phenotypic ratios in the progeny: 1/4 gold, split tail fin; 1/4 gold, single tail fin; 1/4 black, split tail fin, and 1/4 black, single tail fin.
+What are the genotypes of the two fish used for breeding?

 ANSWERS OPTIONS